rsc-pl/Xenoblade-2-BDAT-Translation-Tool/README.md

 ### Initial Setup

-1. Click "Select Base Dir" and choose the directory containing your extracted BDAT folders
+1. Click "Select Base Dir" to choose the directory containing your translated BDAT folders
+2. Click "Select Second Dir" to choose the directory containing original language BDAT files (optional)
-2. The file tree will populate with all available BDAT folders and their JSON files
+3. The file tree will populate with all available BDAT folders and their JSON files

 ### Navigation

-- 🔍 Use the search bar to filter folders and files
+- 🔍 Use the search bar to filter folders and files in real-time
 - 📂 Double-click folders or files to load them
-- 📑 The right panel shows the content of the selected JSON file
+- 📑 The right panel shows the content of the selected JSON file with both original and translated text
+- 🖱️ Right-click on folders or files to:
+  - Open the translated JSON directory
+  - Open the original JSON directory (if second directory is set)

 ### Translation Process

 1. Select a BDAT folder or JSON file from the left panel
-2. Double-click the "EDITED TEXT" cell to begin translation
+2. Double-click the "TRANSLATED TEXT" cell to begin translation
 3. Edit the text:
    - Press Enter to save changes
    - Use Ctrl+Enter for new lines
    - Press Escape to cancel editing
-4. Special characters are handled automatically:
+4. Special characters support:
    - `\n` for new lines
-   - `\t` for tabs
-   - `\r` for carriage returns
    - Square brackets `[ ]` are preserved

 ### Progress Tracking